Bobby Pickett: Further parodies

+A Christmas-themed follow-up, "Monsters' Holiday", (with "Monster Motion" on the B side) was also released in 1962 and reached number 30 in December that year.
+"Blood Bank Blues" (with "Me and My Mummy" on the B side) did not chart.
+This was followed by further monster-themed recordings such as the album The Original Monster Mash and such singles as "Werewolf Watusi" and "The Monster Swim", the latter of which made it to number 135 on the Bubbling Under chart and was credited under "Bobby Pickett and The Rolling Bones".

+In 1973, Pickett re-recorded "Me and My Mummy" for a Metromedia 45, but it did not chart.
+Another of Pickett's songs, "Graduation Day", made number 80 in June 1963.

 In 1975, Pickett recorded a novelty spoof on Star Trek called "Star Drek" with Peter Ferrara, again performing some of the various voices, which was played on Dr. Demento's radio show for many years.
-He also performed a duet with Ferrara in 1976 titled "King Kong (Your Song)" spoofing the movie by the same name that was released that year.
+He also performed a duet with Ferrara in 1976 titled "King Kong (Your Song)" spoofing the King Kong remake released that year.

-In the early 1980s a musical "sequel" to "Monster Mash" called "Monster Rap" was released, which featured Pickett teaching the creature to speak in rap.
+In October 1984, Easy Street Records released "Monster Rap", which lyrically continues the story of "Monster Mash" and features vocals by Bobby Payne as a monster who speaks in rap form and Pickett reprising his roles as the mad scientist and Dracula.

 In 1993, Pickett wrote and performed "It's Alive", another sequel of sorts to the original "Mash" song.
 It did not chart but was played occasionally on the Demento show.

 In 2004 and 2005, Pickett provided vocals for two Flash cartoons, "Monster Slash" and "Climate Mash", featuring new versions of his hit single.
 The cartoons protested inaction on the United States government's part towards deforestation and global warming.